-However, along with the popularity of video games rising, so has the number of hours spent playing them.
-This makes many wonder how gaming really affects the eyes, given that this activity naturally requires extended exposure to screens.
+However, as video games have become more popular, so has the number of hours spent playing them.
+Given that this activity naturally requires extended exposure to screens, many wonder how gaming really affects the eyes.

 How Video Gaming Impacts The Eyes

-Despite the aforementioned issues, the way to prevent gaming-related eye issues is not to stop the hobby entirely.
-Rather, taking proactive measures to ensure that video gaming is being done in moderation and that the eyes are consistently being protected will allow you to enjoy without sacrificing your eye health.
+Despite the issues mentioned above, the way to prevent gaming-related eye issues is not to stop the hobby entirely.
+Rather, taking proactive measures to ensure that video gaming is done in moderation and that the eyes are consistently protected will allow you to enjoy the hobby without sacrificing your eye health.

 Ways You Can Protect Your Eyes While Gaming